-What are the key analytics that developers should keep in mind to engineer excellent solution?
+What is the key analytics that developers should keep in mind to engineer excellent solution?

 Remove all the things that transfer the user into frustration state with upgrade or bug fixing.
-Design the app with great customer experience and best layout to increase life time value of the app.
+Design the app with the great customer experience and best layout to increase the lifetime value of the app.